omdeshmukh24/Devops_Real_time_project_By_Nilesh/README.md

 - We need to go to `Manage Jenkins` -> `Manage Plugins`.
 Here we will install `Github Integration` and `Maven Integration` plugins.

-- Now we can run our Second job to check `Github integration` is working as expected.
+- Now we can run our First job to check `Github integration` is working as expected.
 Create another FreeStyleJob as below:
 ```sh
 SCM: Git
 URL: https://github.com/nileshlip/hello-world-Projects.git